1. Mix milk sugar and vegetable oil in a pan. Heat gently to dissolve the sugar then leave to cool for 15 minutes.

 8. Start from the opposite end of the dough roll the dough neatly in a line towards you.
 Roll as tightly as possible.
 Dust fingers with flour if the dough feels sticky.
 Pinch the seams to seal.

-9. Cut into 1 inch thick slices and arrange on baking pan (I used my brownie tray) greased with a little butter.
+9. Cut into 1 inch thick slices and arrange on baking tray greased with a little butter.
 Place the rolls close together so that they are almost touching.

 10. Cover and leave to rise overnight in the fridge.
 The next morning if rolls have doubled in size bake them right away.
-Otherwise leave to sit on counter until double in size before baking.
+Otherwise leave at room temperature until double in size before baking.